-We're sharing our wellbeing stories which explore practical tips and ideas that pthers were doing to look after themselves during the pandemic.
+We're sharing our wellbeing stories which explore practical tips and ideas that support yourself and others.

 Blog: Compassionate and human approach to leadership